timKraeuter/PCS955-DAT355/README.md

 # PCS955-DAT355

+## EMF Tutorial
 - EMF_Tutorial_Solutions contains the result of following the first part of tutorial located here: https://eclipsesource.com/blogs/tutorials/emf-tutorial/.
 (Until EMF Data Management)

+### How to use ?
+1. Pick on of the two workspaces **EMF_Tutorial** or **EMF_Tutorial_intermediate_solution**.
+2. Import existing projects into workspace in the workspace directory.
+3. Import existing projects into workspace must also be done for the runtime eclipse when playing around with instances of the models (Should automatically be in the workspace **runtime-EclipseApplication**).